The newly renovated Cape Aquatic Center has been home to many meets, from Cape Rock to home meets hosted by Cape Central and Notre Dame this year.

 Theall said he expected to set the 50-yard freestyle record because he already did at a non-high school meet.
 His 100-yard mark meant more because it was his only chance to set it, as he is focusing on the 50-yard freestyle and 100-yard butterfly at the state championships.

-Theall won the state title in the 100-yard butterfly with a time of 48.90.
-The Cape Central was set by Brogan Davis in 2017 when he established it as the Class 1 record at 48.81 seconds.
+He won the state title in the 100-yard butterfly with a time of 48.90.
+The Cape Central record was set by Brogan Davis in 2017 when he established it as the Class 1 record at 48.81 seconds.
 It was broken by Matthew Judkins of Chaminade in 2022 with a time of 48.76.

 "I'm going for the 100y-fly record at state," Theall said.
 "I kind of wanted the team record, at least."

-"I've been chasing the team record since it was set, which sounds, sounds like a lot, but I was just 10 when it was set," Theall said.
+"I've been chasing the team record since it was set, which sounds like a lot, but I was just 10 when it was set," Theall said.

-Cape Central swimming coach Dayna Powell, who has coached three boys' state championship teams through 2016-18 and most recently a state title in the girls' circuit last season, knows how much is needed to move that extra inch or carve out one more half-second.
+Cape Central swimming coach Dayna Powell, who has coached three boys state championship teams through 2016-18, and most recently a state title in the girls circuit last season, knows how much is needed to move that extra inch or carve out one more half-second.

 "He continues to refine and develop," Powell said.
 "Swimming is just so technical with the resistance and everything, and he really refines his body position, his strokes, his starts, and it shows."

-When he's not swimming competitively, Theall is in the gym strengthening himself even further for the next season.
+When he's not swimming competitively, Theall is in the gym strengthening himself even further for next season.
 Fitness has become a secondary passion for him.

 "I consider it all just as one sport.
 I'm training in the gym for swimming," Theall said.
 "I do a lot of cleans and squats and then plyometrics, kind of explosive movements."